 Jury Member, Piano Section

-Exclusive EMI artist for over 25 years, Michel Beroff has published more than 50 recordings ; among them the complete works for piano and orchestra from Liszt, Prokofieff and Stravinsky, conducted by Seiji Ozawa and Kurt Masur.
+Exclusive EMI artist for over 25 years, Michel Béroff has published more than 50 recordings ; among them the complete works for piano and orchestra from Liszt, Prokofieff and Stravinsky, conducted by Seiji Ozawa and Kurt Masur.
 For Deutsche Grammophon, he has recorded Ravel’s left hand concerto with the LSO and Claudio Abbado.
-His latest recordings includes the complete piano music from Debussy for the Japanese label Denon.
-Michel Beroff has been awarded five times the “Grand Prix du Disque”.
+His latest recordings include the complete piano music from Debussy.
+Michel Béroff has been awarded five times the “Grand Prix du Disque”.

-In the past years, he has been serving as a jury member in many important piano competitions, including Tchaikovsky, Van Cliburn, Leeds, Clara Haskil, Rubinstein, and Marguerite Long competitions, among others.
-Many of his students have won top prizes at international competitions ; the latest one has been SeongJin CHO, who won the Chopin competition in Warsaw in October 2016.
+As a jury member, he has been serving in many important piano competitions, including Tchaikovsky, Van Cliburn, Leeds, Clara Haskil, Rubinstein, and Marguerite Long competitions, among others.
+Many of his students have won top prizes at international competitions ; the latest one is SeongJin CHO, who won the Chopin competition in Warsaw.